-If you ship your orders through a fulfillment warehouse, you can still use ShipStation to manage your shipping needs.
+If you ship your orders through a fulfillment service, you can still use ShipStation to manage your shipping needs.

-Before sending orders to fulfillment, you must first add Shipwire or FBA as a Fulfillment Provider, and ensure the SKUs associated with your products match the SKUs listed in your Amazon Seller Central account.
+Before sending orders to fulfillment, you must first add Shipwire or FBA as a Fulfillment Provider, and ensure the SKUs associated with your products match the SKUs listed in your fulfillment provider account.

 Before you can send orders to FBA or Shipwire for fulfillment, you must connect your FBA or Shipwire account to ShipStation.
 Follow the instructions in one of the following articles to get your account connected: